gaganssingh/event_tickets-mern-microservices-project/README.md

 #### Creating a basic server

-1. Create a directory for the service at the root of the project: `mkdir <SERVICE_NAME>`
+1. Create a directory for the service at the root of the project: `mkdir <SERVICE_NAME>`.
 2. Inside the service directory, init a node project and install basic dependencies:

 ```